 3. That the fees to be charged for access to or furnishing copies of records shall be as hereinafter provided: \$0.10 per page for paper copies 9"x14" or smaller, plus an hourly fee equal to the average rate of pay for clerical staff for duplicating time.
-Research time may be billed at actual cost.
+Research time may be billed at actual cost, except that attorney time may not be billed as research time.